|About Ron Ridenour|

 In 1980, I moved to Denmark for love of Grethe and hate of the US.

-Between 1982 and 1996, I traveled to and lived for nearly nine years
+Between 1982 and 1996, I lived and worked for the Nicaraguan Sandinista

-foreign publishing house, Editorial José Martí, and Cuba's
+and edited for its foreign publishing house, Editorial José Martí,

-news agency, Prensa Latina.
-I later traveled to Venezuela and Bolivia
+and its news agency, Prensa Latina.
+I later traveled to Venezuela and

 I have been a special correspondent or free lance for many publications in the US and several Latin American and European countries—among them: The Morning Star, New Statesman, The Guardian (US and England), Playboy, Liberation News Service, Pacific News Service and Pacifica Radio, Coast, Qui, Skeptic, Sevendays...